Quirinus/MXLU_Documentation/README.md

 - Add links to some old/legacy docs to the doc, probably a new page under information. (http://www.medianxl.com/t4038-legacy-docs and the ones on the FTP location of the current docs)
 - Add a list of monsters that drop each GR in Yshari.
 I guess I gotta ask Marco if I can do it.
 - (claygame) Add pic of the armor/weapon type at the top of each section of RW page to let people know exactly what works for these RW?
+- (claygame) Add the top row showing titles of each coloum for each time a separate section starts for Items->Base
+-

 DONE:
 - Pester Marco to explain in more detail about the new Amazon faster cast rate with staves and 2h weapons.
 Then update the note on the Amazon page if necessary.